 There are a few different types of composting toilets available and each one composts waste in slightly different ways.
-There are batch systems and continuous composting toilet systems (What’s the difference between batch and continuous composting toilet?) and then you have a dry and micro flush system (What’s the difference between a dry and micro flush composting toilet system?).
+There are batch systems and continuous composting toilet systems and then you have a dry and micro flush system.

 Technically the micro flush system isn’t a waterless toilet as it uses a small amount of water when you flush, however, our dry systems use no water at all.

 The reason a composting toilet doesn’t need to use water is that the pedestal is located directly over the composting chamber.
 This way when waste is added to the composting chamber, the composting process that includes evaporating excess liquids through an exhaust fan can work on breaking down the waste into a safe, usable, topsoil-like product.

 How a composting toilet remains odourless